Looking for some fun date ideas in London? I’ve got you covered.

 Chat Over Coffee

-Another classic date idea.
-If you want to impress, head over to Shoreditch and spend a few hours chatting over coffee in one of the uber-cool coffee shops in the area.
+If you want to impress during the day, head over to Shoreditch and spend a few hours chatting over coffee in one of the uber-cool coffee shops in the area.

-I would go for classic London chain Grind as the coffee shop is large enough that you don’t feel like everyone is listening in to your conversations and, more importantly, the coffee is great.
+We’d go for classic London chain Grind as the coffee shop is large enough that you don’t feel like everyone is

 Marvel at the Sky Garden